MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ### Convert the file in the Guides model-driven app

-You can use the instructions on the right in the Guides model-driven app to select and convert your 3D file.
+You can use the instructions on the right side of the screen in the Guides model-driven app to select and convert your 3D file.

-1. Name your object anchor [screenshot of name field]
+1. Name your object anchor, and then select **Save**.

-2. Select **Save**. [screenshot of save button]
+    [SCREEN SHOT GOES HERE]

    > [!NOTE]
    > You can't upload a 3D source file until you select **Save**.

 3. Under **Upload**, select **Choose File**, and then browse to your 3D model and upload it.

+    [SCREEN SHOT GOES HERE]

+    > [!NOTE]
-The following file types are supported:
+    > The following file types are supported: .obj, .fbx, .glb, .gltf, .ply

-      - .obj
-      - .fbx
-      - .glb
-      - .gltf
-      - .ply

 4. Under **Conversion**, enter the details. -Y is the default to set the object anchor in right orientation compared to the floor. [need to add more details/ tips for orientation and measurements]

+    [SCREEN SHOT GOES HERE]

-5. Select **Convert 3D File**. [screenshot of button] This starts the conversion process.
-You can use the **Conversion Status** field to check on status.
+5. Select **Convert 3D File**.
+This starts the conversion process.
+The **Conversion Status** field shows the status of the conversion process.
 You can also select **Refresh** to refresh the page status.
 During the conversion, you can create other object anchors or go back to the PC app to edit your guide.
 If the conversion fails, start the process again.

+    [SCREEN SHOT GOES HERE]

-6. When it's done, you'll see "Completed" in **Conversion Status** field.
-You can then go back to the Anchor wizard to complete the anchoring process.
+6. When the conversion is done, you'll see "Completed" in the **Conversion Status** field.

 ### Assign a thumbnail to the object anchor (optional)